alphagov/hmrc-manuals-api/README.md

 ## Nomenclature

 - **Manual**: HMRC manual with title and description, contains many Sections.
-See [Adding or updating a manual](docs/extended_documentation.md#adding-or-updating-a-manual) for more details
+See [Adding or updating a manual](docs/extended_documentation.md#adding-or-updating-a-manual) for more details.
+Before adding a manual through the api, a [new slug should be added](#adding-a-new-slug) to the list of known slugs.

 - **Section**: Sections can contain sub-sections and/or a content body.
-See [Adding or updating a section](docs/extended_documentation.md#adding-or-updating-a-manual-section) for more details
+See [Adding or updating a section](docs/extended_documentation.md#adding-or-updating-a-manual-section) for more details.

+<a name="adding-a-new-slug"></a>
+## Adding a new slug

+Before adding a new manual through the api, the slug for the manual must be added to [/config/initializers/known_manual_slugs.rb](config/initializers/known_manual_slugs.rb) and the application re-deployed.

+The workflow for this is likely to be initiated by a zendesk ticket raised by HMRC with the new slug.
+A developer can then add the slug and re-deploy the application and inform HMRC that the slug is ready to be published against.

 ## Technical documentation